 All of the designs that you create with Elementor are automatically responsive (that is, they look good on mobile).

-If you ever want to see how your design looks on a different device, Elementor lets you quickly launch a preview without leaving the interface:
+If you ever want to see how your design looks on a different device, Elementor lets you quickly launch a preview without leaving the interface, using its Responsive Mode tool.
+Select the mobile icon at the bottom of the screen and the editor will display a menu showing multiple responsive options in a menu at the top:

 Elementor also takes things further by letting you show/hide individual widgets on certain devices.